Family Meals Focus

 The Ellyn Satter Institute Newsletter

-by Ellyn Satter, Registered Dietitian Nutritionist and Family Therapist
+by Ellyn Satter, MS, MSSW, Dietitian and Family Therapist

 Trust yourself to learn and grow

 According to Abraham Maslow, growth occurs on its own, in its own time, in sequence.
-From the foundation through the apex on Maslow’s pyramid-shaped hierarchy of growth, those needs are: (1) physiological needs: air, water, food, shelter, sleep, sex; (2) safety, security, order; (3) social affection: love, belonging; (4) esteem, status; self-esteem and esteem by others; and (5) self-actualization: being all the individual can be.1 As we satisfy needs at each level, we address needs at the next level.
-Arranging food needs in a similar hierarchy, from the foundation through the apex, gives Satter’s Hierarchy of Food Needs.2 This is based on the Satter Eating Competence Model, ecSatter
+From the foundation through the apex on Maslow’s pyramid-shaped hierarchy of growth, those needs are: (1) physiological needs: air, water, food, shelter, sleep, sex; (2) safety, security, order; (3) social affection: love, belonging; (4) esteem, status; self-esteem and esteem by others; and (5) self-actualization: being all the individual can be.2 Children develop, and so do we.
+Our true nature is to learn and grow, and we do that as we mature, learn from life, and manage our world.
+As we satisfy needs at each level, we instinctively develop at the next level.
+Arranging food needs in a similar hierarchy, from the foundation through the apex, gives the Satter Hierarchy of Food Needs.1 This is based on the Satter Eating Competence Model, ecSatter.